camtrees/camtrees.github.io/under-construction/index.md

 # {{ page.title }}

-We are in the very early stages of developing this website.
-Both the design and the content are still evolving.
-In the meantime, here are some of the topics and features we expect to include:

-- A Project Roadmap to help everyone involved in the CAMTREES Database project understand current priorities, provide direction, and track progress.
+### Site Under Development

+This website is currently in initial development.
+The design is finalized; content updates are actively underway.

+### Upcoming Features & Topics

+- **Project Roadmap:** Tracks current priorities and progress for all CAMTREES Database project participants.
+- **Interactive Data Tables:** Enables filtering, printing, downloading, and mapping of database records.
-- Instructions showing how volunteers use the
+- **Volunteer Instructions:** Explains how to collect chestnut tree field data using the
-<a href="https://five.epicollect.net" target="_blank">EpiCollect mobile app</a>
+<a href="https://five.epicollect.net" target="_blank">EpiCollect mobile app</a>.
-to collect chestnut tree data in the field.
-- An explanation of why the CAMTREES Database is hosted at
+- **Database Hosting:** Explains the
 <a href="https://neon.com" target="_blank">Neon.com</a>
-and how administrators and volunteers can access the database.
+infrastructure and provides administrative access guidelines.
-- Documentation for all Python programs used to manage and process our data.
+- **Data Management:** Documents the custom Python programs used to process and manage data.
-- Information on how the <a href="https://www.r-project.org" target="_blank">
-R statistical Programming Language</a> can be used to analyze chestnut tree data.
+- **Statistical Analysis:** Demonstrates how to analyze chestnut tree data using the
-- Exploration of how <a href="https://www.softr.io" target="_blank">SoftR</a>,
-a no-code web application development platform, could be used to create a web application that displays CAMTREES Database tables and maps in real time.
-However, the SoftR platform may not be affordable for the CAM project, which is why this remains an aspirational goal.

-We are currently creating the framework that will house the various pages and resources required for this website.
+<a href="https://www.r-project.org" target="_blank">R Programming Language</a>.

 {: .note}
-Our goal is to provide comprehensive documentation for CAM volunteers, CAM staff, and CAMTREES Database administrators as it relates to the CAMTREES Database.
+This documentation provides comprehensive guidance for CAM staff, volunteers, and database administrators, focusing exclusively on the CAMTREES database.